-By following these steps you will fix the Function address caused a protection fault error for some users.
-Then users can print from MS Office again with that error resolved.
+By following these steps you will fix the Function address caused a protection fault error and resume printing from MS Office.

 If you have fixed the same issue with an alternative resolution, feel free to share it in the comments section below.

 Editor’s Note: This post was originally published in February 2020 and was revamped and updated in October 2020 for freshness, accuracy, and comprehensiveness.